Graffioh/graffioh/mds/chronicles/bpe-tokenizer.md

 ### gone wrong

-parallelizing on small examples is not beneficial (process startup overhead)
+parallelizing pretokenize on small examples is not beneficial (it will be with large corpus of data tho)

+the pretokenize time is only ~2s across the total time spent in the `train_bpe` function

+`merge` is the one to optimize in this case

 ![bpe-parallel-timeline](../bpe-parallel-timeline.png)

-### with dynamic num_processes

-...